Guardsquare/basic-device-binding-example/README.md

 #### Tampering recipient with MITM

-In this attacke scenario, I modified `amount` and `recipient` but the server couldn't verify the signature, so it responded with HTTP `403` error and an appriopriate message.
+In this attack scenario, I modified `amount` and `recipient` but the server couldn't verify the signature, so it responded with HTTP `403` error and an appriopriate message.

 ![evil_bob](./images/evil_bob.png)

+### Limitations

+This basic implementation of device binding doesn’t protect against replay attacks.
+To mitigate the issue, integrate a nonce challenge.

 ## Usage